Iwasawa invariants of modular forms with $a_p=0$: Introduction

 \subsection{Outlook}

-It must be stated that the $a_p=0$ assumption is fairly restrictive at weights $k>2$, though it is satisfied for any $p$-nonordinary CM modular form.
-We need this assumption in order to define the (bounded) $p$-adic $L$-functions $L_p^\pm(f)$ of \cite{Pollack03}.
-The functions $L_p^\pm(f)$ come from decomposing (either of) the unbounded $p$-adic $L$-functions of \cite{MTT}, so it seems plausible that one could relax the $a_p=0$ condition by using other decompositions of $p$-adic $L$-functions, such as those given in \cite{LLZ}.
+We remark that the $a_p=0$-hypothesis is fairly restrictive at weights $k>2$, though it is satisfied for any $p$-non-ordinary CM modular form.
+We need this assumption in order to define the signed $p$-adic $L$-functions of Pollack \cite{pollack03}.
+The construction of Pollack's signed $p$-adic $L$-functions has been generalized to higher weight non-ordinary modular forms in \cite{LLZ0} using $p$-adic Hodge theory.
+It would be interesting to know whether relations analogous to those in Theorem \ref{main1} hold between the Iwasawa invariants of Mazur-Tate elements and the $p$-adic $L$-functions of \cite{LLZ0}.

-Indeed, computations suggest that many (but not all) Mazur-Tate elements coming from $p$-nonordinary forms with $a_p\neq 0$ \emph{also} follow the behavior of Theorem \ref{main1}.
-For example, the $a_p=0$-type behavior appears consistent with the `strange example' of \cite[Section 7]{PW}, wherein it is noted that a certain 3-nonordinary newform $f\in S_{18}(\Gamma_0(17))$ with $\ord_3a_3(f)=5$ has Mazur-Tate elements satisfying $\lambda(\theta_n(f))=3^{n}-3^{n-2}+q_{n-2}$.
-It so happens that one can also write these invariants in the form of Theorem \ref{main1}:
+Indeed, computations suggest that Mazur-Tate elements with sufficiently large slope also follow the behavior of Theorem \ref{main1}.
+For example, the $a_p=0$-type behavior is consistent with a `strange example' of \cite[\S7]{PW}: there is a 3-non-ordinary newform $f\in S_{18}(\Gamma_0(17))$ with $\ord_3a_3(f)=5$ and Mazur-Tate elements satisfying $\lambda(\theta_n(f))=3^{n}-3^{n-2}+q_{n-2}$.
+Note that, despite the fact that $a_3(f)\neq 0$, these $\lambda$-invariants follow the same pattern of Theorem \ref{main} since

-suggesting that the constants 4 and 12 may be the $\lambda$-invariants attached to a pair of $p$-adic $L$-functions for $f$.

-Finally, we suspect that Theorem \ref{main1} together with ideas in \cite{PW} might allow another way to bypass the $a_p=0$ hypothesis.
-The basic idea of \emph{op. cit.} is to consider nonordinary modular forms of Serre weight 2 (those admitting a congruence to a weight 2 form): by using results on modular symbols mod $p$, one can take advantage of \eqref{ord1} and compute invariants attached to certain higher weight modular forms in terms of those coming from a (congruent) weight 2 modular form.
-Allowing Theorem \ref{main1} to take the role of \eqref{ord1}, one might analogously hope that a congruence $f\equiv g\mod p$, where only one of $f$ or $g$ has $a_p=0$, may allow one to deduce the invariants of one form in terms of the other.